Festival Hunters Chase Preview, Tips, Runners & Trends (Cheltenham Festival)

 • Kings Theatre (0 Wins from 8 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Premier Magic in 2023, winning for Bradley Gibbs at odds of 66/1 under the guidance of Mr Bradley Gibbs.
-Looking at the runners at the head of the market over the last 20 renewals there have been 5 winning favourites in the race.
-Remember to use the best racing tipsters along with the information on this page to find you a bet on the 2026 Festival Hunters Chase.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 5 winning favourites in the race.
+Ahead of the 2027 Festival Hunters Chase, why not head over to the best racing tipster page to see what the tipsters are backing today?

 Route to the Festival Hunters Chase

-Many trainers will target races to use as prep races before coming to the Festival Hunters Chase, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Festival Hunters Chase.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race